 Tentative Analysis of Echo Fox’s Roster Table of contents: Introduction Goals and Analysis Philosophy Froggen Keith Kfo Hard Baby Team as a Unit Introduction Retired NBA Superstar Rick Fox’s team, Echo Fox, recently used a picture with pl...

+It is now confirmed that the top laner is a Korean player named KFO, a complete solo queue gamble who is a regular in the top 50 of the KR ladder.
+In the jungle, it is the former C9T player “Hard” filling the role.
+The midlane is the Anivia god, Froggen, coming in hot from Europe to make a name for himself in the good old US of A!
+The ADC is no other than le Toucan himself; the well-known substitute Keithmcbrief seems to have secured himself a starter position this time!
 For the role of support, hearsays pointed to either Xpecial, Baby, and people still wonder where Piccaboo is going… But with Xpecial’s v-log and Froggen and KFO taking up both import slots, it has been confirmed that the support is indeed Baby, a challenger regular looking to prove himself in the big leagues.

 Presenting the players from the team, one by one, using statistical data when we can.

 Make an appropriate judgment based on said data, and try to have an enlightened guess for how the lineup will perform!

 When I do analysis, I try to move away from what I’ve already considered personally, or what the Twitter Analysts tend to say, and away from what the general opinion of the community is for a player.
 Why do I do this ?
 To keep an open mind, and also to not be fooled by my own thoughts.